KaylenaMann/3pl-Lab-Project/README.md

 # 3pl-Lab-Project
+## Overview

+This project applies **three-parameter logistic (3PL)** item response theory modeling using R's MIRT package to evaluate test quality and examinee ability.
+The analysis examines model fit, item characteristics, and person-fit statistics for a 10-item assessment administered to 500 examinees.

+## Research background

-Research background: R can be used to model dichotomous and polytomous data, and can be extremely flexible with different algorithms, item types, constraints, priors, etc.
+R can be used to model dichotomous and polytomous data, and can be extremely flexible with different algorithms, item types, constraints, priors, etc.

-For this lab, we will use MIRT to:
+## Research Objectives
 -   Evaluate **model fit indices** to determine which model fits out data best.
 -   Summarize **classical item statistics**.
 -   Extract and plot **item parameters**.
 -   Evaluate **person-fit statistics**.

-#  **CONCLUSION**
+#  **Key Findings**

-**We found more stable estimates when utilizing a prior.**
+## **Model Estimation**

+Using priors in the 3PL model significantly improved estimate stability:
--   We observed reduced standard errors (SE) for item parameters, indicating more precise estimates.
+- Reduced standard errors for item parameters, indicating more precise estimates
--   The model converged faster enhancing overall efficiency of the model.
+- Faster model convergence, enhancing computational efficiency
--   The model with the prior demonstrated slightly better fit indices.
+- Slightly improved fit indices compared to the model without priors

+## **Item Quality**

 **Classical Item Statistics**
 -   Proportion correct values ranged from 0.334 (item 10) to 0.822 (Item
     1), suggesting varied item difficulty.
 -   Item 7 showed the lowest biserial correlation (0.09), warranting further examination.

 **Item Parameters**
 -   Difficulty ranged from -2.560 (item 1) to 1.724 (item 10)
 -   Lowest discrimination was item 7 at 0.340, and highest was item 8 at 3.714.
 We saw item 8 contributed the most information, which could